iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     readonly is3d: boolean;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "GeometricModelState" is marked as @public, but its signature references "TileTreeModelState" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "GeometricModelState" is marked as @public, but its signature references "TileTreeModelState" which is marked as @alpha
 //
 // @public
 export abstract class GeometricModelState extends ModelState implements TileTreeModelState {